Blink comparator

 A blink comparator is a viewing apparatus formerly used by astronomers to find differences between two photographs of the night sky.
 It permits rapid switching from viewing one photograph to viewing the other, "blinking" back and forth between the two images taken of the same area of the sky at different times.
 This allows the user to more easily spot objects in the night sky that have changed position or brightness.
 It was also sometimes known as a blink microscope.
 It was invented in 1904 by physicist Carl Pulfrich at Carl Zeiss AG, then constituted as Carl-Zeiss-Stiftung.

 In photographs taken a few days apart, rapidly moving objects such as asteroids and comets would stand out, because they would appear to be jumping back and forth between two positions, while all the distant stars remained stationary.
 Photographs taken at longer intervals could be used to detect stars with large proper motion, or variable stars, or to distinguish binary stars from optical doubles.

-The most notable object to be found using this technique is Pluto, discovered by Clyde Tombaugh in 1930.
+The most notable object in the Solar System to be found using this technique is Pluto, discovered by Clyde Tombaugh in 1930.

 The Projection Blink Comparator (PROBLICOM), invented by amateur astronomer Ben Mayer, is a low-cost version of the professional tool.
 It consists of two slide projectors with a rotating occluding disk that alternately blocks the images from the projectors.
 This tool allowed amateur astronomers to contribute to some phases of serious research.